coleifer/peewee/docs/peewee/api.rst

 Fields
 ------

-.. py:class:: Field(null=False, index=False, unique=False, verbose_name=None, help_text=None, db_column=None, default=None, choices=None, primary_key=False, sequence=None, constraints=None, schema=None, **kwargs):
+.. py:class:: Field(null=False, index=False, unique=False, column_name=None,
+    default=None, primary_key=False, constraints=None, sequence=None,
+    collation=None, unindexed=False, choices=None, help_text=None,
+    verbose_name=None, **kwargs):

     The base class from which all other field types extend.

     :param bool null: whether this column can accept ``None`` or ``NULL`` values
     :param bool index: whether to create an index for this column when creating the table
     :param bool unique: whether to create a unique index for this column when creating the table
-    :param string verbose_name: specify a "verbose name" for this field, useful for metadata purposes
-    :param string help_text: specify some instruction text for the usage/meaning of this field
-    :param string db_column: column name to use for underlying storage, useful for compatibility with legacy databases
+    :param string column_name: column name to use for underlying storage, useful for compatibility with legacy databases
     :param default: a value to use as an uninitialized default
-    :param choices: an iterable of 2-tuples mapping ``value`` to ``display``
     :param bool primary_key: whether to use this as the primary key for the table
+    :param list constraints: a list of constraints, e.g. ``[Check('price > 0')]``.
     :param string sequence: name of sequence (if backend supports it)
-    :param list constraints: a list of constraints, e.g. ``[Check('price > 0')]``.
-    :param string schema: name of schema (if backend supports it)
+    :param string collation: name of collation (if backend supports it)
+    :param bool unindexed: whether to explicitly mark field as unindexed (if backend supports it)
+    :param choices: an iterable of 2-tuples mapping ``value`` to ``display``
+    :param string help_text: specify some instruction text for the usage/meaning of this field
+    :param string verbose_name: specify a "verbose name" for this field, useful for metadata purposes
     :param kwargs: named attributes containing values that may pertain to specific field subclasses, such as "max_length" or "decimal_places"

-    .. py:attribute:: db_field = '<some field type>'
+    .. py:attribute:: field_type = '<some field type>'

-        Attribute used to map this field to a column type, e.g. "string" or "datetime"
+        Attribute used to map this field to a storage data-type, e.g. "TEXT".

-    .. py:attribute:: _is_bound
+    .. py:attribute:: auto_increment

-        Boolean flag indicating if the field is attached to a model class.
+        Boolean flag indicating if the field is populated automatically when a new row is inserted.

+    .. py:attribute:: accessor_class

+        Implementation that defines the behavior of the field accessor.
+For example, foreign keys have a special implementation that can look-up the related model instance from a field value.

-    .. py:attribute:: model_class
+    .. py:attribute:: model

         The model the field belongs to. *Only applies to bound fields.*